 Jung, Matthias (2011): Evaluation of a room simulation model on the basis of array measurements, Master thesis at Stuttgart Media University

 Jung, Matthias (2007): Assymmetrical rhythmic structures in the music of the Don Ellis Orchestra (1966/67), Bachelor thesis at University Paderborn

-CCB Magazine (2018): "This isn't just about music..." - Interviewed by Jens Thomas - link to the article in English
+CCB Magazine (2018): "This isn't just about music..." - interviewed by Jens Thomas - link to the interview in English

 Jung, Matthias und Seedorf, Marten (2018): Klanglabor Klassenzimmer - article on electronic music education and new media learning - link to the article in German

 Jung, Matthias (2012): Baustelle Popmusik, Neue Musik Zeitung - article on popmusic funding - link to the article in German

 Sist endret: 19.08.2021 13:08